FeliciaOstling/1md031_18_students/checklist.md

 ## 00 Introduction

-- [X] Install an IDE on your system
+- [Xx] Install an IDE on your system

 ## 01 Git